brosie00/sas_workstation_install_config/readme.md

 Troubleshooting:  You can use a reponsefile to automate the install process and standardize the installation.
 ResponseFile REQUIRES an entry with a full path to a license file.
 The license files are stored at the root of \sas_software_depot\sid_files, and they will be called

 Three locations need to be declared when runnning the script:
-  1. The full path to the Software Depot's Root.
+  First - The full path to the Software Depot's Root.
 The root contains setup.exe

     During development, we saved the sas_software_depot to the users desktop:
     "C:\Users\<seid>\Desktop\sas_software_depot"

-  2. The location of the response files that are included in this repository or saved elsewhere:
+  Second - The location of the response files that are included in this repository or saved elsewhere:

-    "C:\Users\<seid>\OneDrive\Documents\sas_workstation_install_config\ResponseFiles\ResponseFile-Basic-EG64.txt"
+    "C:\Users\<seid>\Documents\sas_workstation_install_config\ResponseFiles\ResponseFile-Basic-EG64.txt"
     or
-    "C:\Users\<seid>\OneDrive\Documents\sas_workstation_install_config\ResponseFiles\ResponseFile-Extended-EG64.txt"
+    "C:\Users\<seid>\Documents\sas_workstation_install_config\ResponseFiles\ResponseFile-Extended-EG64.txt"

-  3. The full path to the license file (by default, within the SAS Depot's sid_file directory).
+   Third - The full path to the license file (by default, within the SAS Depot's sid_file directory).
 The responsefile found in Step 2, should be modified to include the path to SAS94_9CTQ6M_70198339_Win_X64_Wrkstn.txt.

 ![Example of a SAS Installation File](images/SASInstallationFile.png)